2023 Michigan Wolverines football team

 The 2023 Michigan Wolverines football team represented the University of Michigan in the East Division of the Big Ten Conference during the 2023 NCAA Division I FBS football season.
 In their ninth and final year under head coach Jim Harbaugh, the Wolverines compiled a perfect 15–0 record, outscored opponents by a total of 538 to 156, and won their third consecutive Big Ten championship with a 26–0 victory over Iowa in the Big Ten Championship Game.
 They defeated No. 4 Alabama, 27–20 in overtime, in the 2024 Rose Bowl.
 The Wolverines then defeated No. 2 Washington, 34–13, in the 2024 College Football Playoff National Championship to claim their first College Football Playoff (CFP) title and 12th national championship in program history, the first since 1997, and the first consensus national championship since 1948.
 With a win against Maryland on November 18, Michigan became the first program in college football history to reach 1,000 wins.

 Michigan was the first national champion to have a lead at halftime in every game it played since the 2001 Miami Hurricanes.
 The Wolverines are the first team in Big Ten football history to complete a 15–0 season and the fourth NCAA Division I Football Bowl Subdivision (FBS) team to do so following Clemson in 2018, LSU in 2019, and Georgia in 2022.
 Michigan finished ranked No. 1 in the AP for the first time since 1997, and finished ranked No. 1 in the Coaches Poll for the first time in program history.
+To date, 25 players from the 2023 roster have been selected in subsequent NFL drafts, including a school-record 13 selections in 2024, the most from a single university that year.
+Following the season, Harbaugh and defensive coordinator Jesse Minter departed for the NFL, where both later became head coaches.